gurka/OpenCrystalCaves/README.md

 Currently the engine can:

 - Load sprite, item and level data.
+- Render a level that is selected at compile time.
-- Render the (one and only) level, including items that are rendered both behind and infront of the player as well as animated items.
+- Render items that, both behind and infront of the player, as well as animated items.
 - Move the player around, jumping, colliding with solid items and moving platforms.
-- Render and interact with everything in the main level (the overworld), except spawning fruits randomly and having the player enter doors.

 Features that are missing: